 She was the one you could go to…

 When you wanted to pick a fight with your neighbour without actually starting it yourself.
-A few well aimed barbs, whispered in her ear, and then, you just had to wait 10 minutes…it took just that long for your message to be delivered.
+A few well aimed barbs whispered in her ear, and then you just had to wait ten minutes.
+That’s the time it took for your message to be delivered.

 She always knew what was going on…

-- She knew who visited whom, and what their business was.
-She had a job and she did it very enthusiastically, even though she was not paid a salary – “Keeping an eye on everyone around”.. mainly because, deep down inside, she cared.
+She knew who visited whom, and what their business was.
+She had a job and she did it very enthusiastically, even though she was not paid a salary.
+She kept an eye on everyone around.
+Because she was really nosy.
+And also, because deep down inside, she cared.

-She's got lost somehow, In the busy busy world of today, and I miss her.
+She’s got lost somehow in the busy world of today.
+And I miss her.

 Who is she?

 She’s a little bit of you and a little bit of me – she’s the way we all used to be.
-We used to be friends with our neighbours, get in each other’s faces, rub each other up the wrong way, but when it counted, we were there for each other.
+We used to be friends with our neighbours.
+Get in each other’s faces.
+Rub each other up the wrong way.
+But we were there for each other when it counted.

 Social media and television did not exist in the Mumbai of old and we needed to bond with the community we lived in.

-I’ve used a lot of artistic license, here, to make a point.
-Mumbai’s changing a lot and we’re losing some safety, as we struggle to live without discord in a society where there are vast differences in standards of living and cultural attitudes.
+I’ve used a lot of artistic license here to make a point.
+Mumbai is changing a lot and we’re losing some of safety mechanisms we had, as we struggle to live without discord in a society where there are vast differences in standards of living and cultural attitudes.